-The railways of the country should be put completely under the interstate com-merce commission and removed from the domain of the anti-trust law. power of the commission should be made thoroughgoing, so that it could exercise complete supervision and control over the issue of securities as well as over the raising and lowering of rates.
+The railways of the country should be put completely under the interstate comion and removed from the domain of the anti-trust law.
+The power of the commission should be made thoroughgoing, so that it could exercise complete supervision and control over the issue of securities as well as over the raising and lowering of rates.
 As regards rates, at least, this power should be summary. . . .
-Rates must be made as low as is compatible with giving proper returns to all the employes of the railroad, from the highest to the lowest, and proper returns to the shareholders, but they must not, for instance, be reduced in such fashion as to necessitate a cut in the wages of the employes or abolition of the proper and legitimate profits of honest shareholders.
+Rates must be made as low as is compatible with giving proper returns to all the employes of the rail road, from the highest to the lowest and proper returns to the shareholders but they must not, for instance, be re duced in such fashion as to necessitate a cut in the wages of the employes or profits of honest shareholders.

-Telegraph and telephone companies engaged in interstate business should be out under the jurisdiction of the interstate commerce commission.
-It is very earnestly to be wished that people, through their representatives, the interest of all of us that there should be a premium put upon individual initiative and individual capacity, and an ample reward for the directing intelligences alone compelent to manage the great business operations of to-day.
-It is well to keep in mind that exactly as the anarchist is the worst enemy of liberty and the reactionary the worst enemy of order, so the men who defend the rights of property have most to fear from the wrongdoers of great wealth, and the men who are hampioning popular rights have most to fear from the demagogues who in the name of popular rights would do wrong to and oppress honest business men, honest men of wealth; for the success of either type of wrongdoer necessarily invites a violent reaction against the cause the wrongdoer nominally upholds. . . .
+Telegraph and telephone companies er gaged in interstate business should be put under the jurisdiction of the interstate commerce commission.

+It is very earnestly to be wished that our people, through their representatives, should act in this matter.
+It is to the interest of all of us that there should be a premium put upon individual initiative and individual capacity, and an ample reward for the great directing intelligences alone competent to manage the great business operations of to-day.
+It is well to keep in mind that exactly as the anarchist is the worst enemy of liberty and the reactionary the worst enemy of order, so the men who defend the rights of property have most to fear from the wrongdoers of great wealth, and the men who are championing popular rights have most to fear from the demagogues who in the name of popular rights would do wrong to and oppress honest business men, honest men of wealth; for the success of either type of wrongdoer necessarily invites a violent reaction against the cause the wrongdoer nominally upholds. . .

 Need of Centralization.

-proposal to make the
+The proposal to make the na-

-therefore to give it complete control over. the railroads and other instruments of interstate commerce is merely a propos-al to carry out to the letter one of the prime purposes, if not the prime purpose, for which the constitution was founded.
+therefore to give it complete control over. the railroads and other instruments of interstate commerce is merely a proposal to carry out to the letter one of the prime purposes, if not the prime purpose, for which the constitution was founded.
 It does not represent centralization.
 It represents merely the acknowledgment of the patent fact that centralization has already come in business.
-If this irre-sponsible outside business power is to be controlled in the interest of the general public it can only be controlled in one way; by giving adequate power of con-trol to the one sovereignty capable of exercising such power-the national government.
-To abandon the effort for national control means to abandon the effort for all adequate control and yet to render likely continual bursts of action by state leg-islatures, which cannot achieve the purpose sought for, but which can do a great deal of damage to the corporation without conferring any real benefit on
+If this irre-aponsible outside business power is to be controlled in the interest of the general public it can only be controlled in one way; by giving adequate power of control to the one sovereignty capable of exercising such power-the national government.
+To abandon the effort for national control means to abandon the effort for all adequate control and yet to render likely continual bursts of action by state legislatures, which cannot achieve the purpose sought for, but which can do a great deal of damage to the corporation without conferring any real benefit on